-NEMMCO Second Interim The GELF should apply to as many generating The Panel has included this principle in clause Report units as practical, while maintaining the accuracy of the EAAP studies.
-3.7B(i)(3) of its proposed Rule.
 NEMMCO Second Interim Report There may be value in NEMMCO providing generators with confidential estimates of their monthly energy production to assist generators in their information provision obligations under the EAAP.
 The Panel agrees.
 However NEMMCO's projections would be only for information and not represent an obligation on generators.
 NEMMCO Second Interim Report The definition of the USE should be more general in the proposed Rule and be linked to the Panel's reliability standard.
 The Panel agrees with NEMMCO and has included a more general USE definition in the proposed Rule.
 NEMMCO Second Interim Report Clause 3.7B(p)(3) of the Exposure Draft includes a number of examples of possible EAAP scenarios.
 NEMMCO suggests that this clause should not use a gas pipeline outage as an example because it expects that MT-PASA would largely cover the effect of a gas pipeline.
 The Panel agrees that a gas pipeline outage would generally be covered by MT-PASA and has removed this example from its proposed Rule.
 NGF, TRUenergy, Energy Supply Industry Planning Council (ESIPC) Second Interim Report EAAP should be limited to drought scenarios and exclude fossil fuels as their availability is not stochastic in nature.
 The Panel disagrees and considers that all energy constraints should be considered as it is difficult to foresee future impacts in other fuel markets.
 ESIPC Second Interim Report Gas pipeline arrangements are complicated and difficult to represent in the EAAP.
 The Panel disagrees and considers that all energy constraints should be considered as it is difficult to foresee future impacts in other fuel markets.

-2. RERT
+2. The RERT